 Klaus' hands fell to his sides, the warmth in his eyes freezing to ice.
 Caroline shivered, knowing his answer before he even said a word.

 "See, that is just one of the reasons that we can't be together."
 Tears of desperation gathered in her eyes, for with his words he damned himself to his own death.
 Elena would never be safe otherwise.

-"You have no idea what you are asking of me, love," Klaus answered, compressing his lips into a thin line.
+"You have no idea what you are asking of me, love."
+Klaus compressed his lips into a thin line.

-Caroline wiped at her eyes with the sleeves of his shirt that hung over her thin wrists.
+Caroline wiped at her eyes with the sleeves of his shirt.
 "Then there is nothing left to be said between us.
 I can't be with someone who feels this need to create some ridiculous hybrid army to feel powerful.
 You already are the strongest.
 The alpha male.
 We all get that."

 "I need my hybrids.
-I waited centuries to be able to create them, to have my own kind around.
+I waited centuries to be able to create them.
+To have my own kind around me.
 Their existence is even more important now that there is a deranged witch out there trying to kill you and destroy my life.
 Can't you see that?
 I need them to keep you safe."

 "Have you forgotten that they can be brainwashed and compelled to kill?
 I almost died at the hands of one of your hybrids."